vantuann205/EternTS/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

-4. Install a Cardano wallet (Nami, Eternl, or Flint) to test wallet connectivity.
+4. Install a Cardano wallet (Nami, Eternl, or Flint) to test wallet connectivity

 ## Wallet Connection Flow